Sunday, August 25, 2024

 The Warren

-A Grail Tomb beneath the streets of Creedhall has become the underground lair of a menagerie of bestial experiments who have escaped the laboratories of Creedhall University.
-These piteous humanoid creatures—which include scientifically and magically engineered mouselings and ratlings, as well as undefinable mongrels—have taken shelter within the Grail Tomb, renaming it “the Warren.”
+A Grail Tomb beneath the streets of Creedhall has become the underground lair of a menagerie of bestial experiments who escaped the laboratories of Creedhall University.
+These piteous humanoid-rodent hybrids—magically engineered ratlings—have taken shelter within a Grail Tomb, renaming it “the Warren.”

-• Most of the creatures who dwell in the Warren merely want to avoid the people who populate the world above; they venture to the surface after nightfall to steal food and quickly return to their haven.
+• The ratlings who dwell in the Warren want to avoid the people who populate the world above; they venture to the surface after nightfall to steal food and then quickly return to their haven.

-• Reports of strange beastfolk prowling the town have so far been largely dismissed as the fevered imaginings of drunken students.
+• Reports of strange ratfolk prowling the town have so far been largely dismissed as the fevered imaginings of drunken students.

-• A vocal, and violent, minority within the Warren wish to strike back against the world that cruelly experimented upon them; they regard their feckless creators as monsters who must be punished, if not exterminated, for their hideous misdeeds.
+• A vocal, and violent, minority within the Warren’s community of escapees wish to strike back against the world that cruelly experimented upon them; they regard their feckless creators as monsters who must be punished, if not exterminated, for their hideous misdeeds.